textX/textX/docs/multimetamodel.md

 In our case B models may include A models, but A models cannot include B models.
-This, there is no need to habe a shared repositoy between both meta models.
-A global repository within each meta model is enough (global_repositoy=True).
+This, there is no need to have a shared repository between both meta models.
+A global repository within each meta model is enough (global_repository=True).
 Here, we create two meta models, where the second meta model allows referencing the first one (**referenced_metamodels=[mm_A]**).